LennardKittner/bit_vector/README.md

 ` cargo run --release --bin bit_vector --no-default-features --features "USE_SELECT_TABLE, UNIT_U8" -- <in_path> <out_path>`
 will run the main executable with `u8` as raw data type.

+> It should be noted that `UNIT` must be at least as large as the smallest block used by the data structures.
+> Therefore, for rank queries, `UNIT` needs to be at least `log(n)/2` bits, and for select queries, it needs to be at least `log(n)` bits.

 ## Documentation
 Documentation is available and can be generated and opened with `cargo doc --open`